-In addition to taking coursework in English Language Development (ELD), mathematics, grammar, and parenting, the women participate in an eighteen-week seminar focused on conflict resolution called ESPERE.
+In addition to academic coursework, leadership, and parenting classes, the women participate in an eighteen-week seminar focused on conflict resolution called ESPERE.

-Visit our Donate page to learn about supporting the Adelante Educación program.
+Visit our Donate page to learn about supporting the Adult Education Program.

-Check out our Volunteer page for information about how to get involved with Adelante Educación.
+Check out our Volunteer page for information about how to get involved with Adult Education.